elihoole/nano-bm25/REFLECTIONS.md

 # Output over craft

-A reflection on the effects of abstractIs there a point on the curve of abstraction where we stop doing our jobs as engineers?
-Questions once rooted in technology are now questions of economics, and in most production systems, we simply choose between "managed" services.
-Is a "search engineer" who simply picks between Typesense Cloud vs. Algolia for building an e-commerce site, largely basing the choice on projected monthly cost, actually doing search engineering?on, AI, and disembodied work.
+A reflection on the effects of abstraction, AI, and disembodied work.

 ## Table of Contents